Yuefeng Yin

 19h-index

-Computational condensed-matter physicist who uses and develops advanced methods—density functional theory, tight-binding modelling, and many-body transport—to discover and design topological quantum materials, 2D systems, and spintronic platforms for ultralow-energy, high-speed electronics.
-Track record of pairing first-principles theory with experiment and industry to move discovery from lab to fab.
+Computational materials scientist who uses and develops advanced methods (density functional theory, tight-binding modelling, and device transport) to discover and design atomically thin films, topological quantum materials,and spintronic platforms for ultralow-energy, high-speed electronics.
+Also have strong track record of pairing first-principles theory with experiment and industry to move discovery from computer modelling to real-world fabrication.

 Appointments